Turn Your Old Toilet into a Water Miser without Replacing it

 Next I installed a new dual-flush system that allows users to press one button for a low-power half flush that easily expels urine.
 A larger button handles solids and wads of toilet paper using a full flush.
 So far, so good.
 My toilet is now using a fraction of the water it used to at a fraction of the cost of a new toilet.
 This is one of the best bathroom plumbing solutions I ever saw and the most sensible toilet repair Cincinnati ever saw!

 My water bills will no doubt reflect the savings.
-Soon a Boston plumber at a Roto-Rooter office and a Seattle plumber at Roto-Rooter and almost every location in between will be installing these and other sensible water-saving parts as we go greener than ever before.
+Roto-Rooter can install these and other sensible water-saving parts as we go greener than ever before.